nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 ## Smart Collections

-This contribution helps you create smart collections, providing a user friendly document type to dynamically link documents according to a query (with a visual editor).
+This contribution helps you create smart collections, providing a user-friendly document type to dynamically link documents according to a query (with a visual editor).
 You can either use the default properties or write your custom property in the freehand input.
 A smart collection can be public, private or restricted, and you have the ability to override the generated NXQL query.
 A new drawer item is created to list all smart collections available for the user.

 ## Video Utils